 What grey paint should I use?

 If you hold together a fan of grey paint charts, you’ll see how widely the tones vary.
 The cool end of the spectrum has blue undertones, passing through tints of green and yellow, ending up at warm shades with red bases that give them brown, pink or purple tints.

-Your journey starts with deciding on the ‘temperature’ of colour your room needs – cool or warm – then how far you dare to take it.
-From moody dark grey to light pastel grey, here we show you how to choose and update your living room with grey.
+Your journey starts with deciding on the ‘temperature’ of color your room needs – cool or warm – then how far you dare to take it.
+From moody dark grey to light pastel grey, there are endless ways to update your living room with grey.